Exercise Treatment for Chronic Illness

 Fibromyalgia is one of the most common chronic pain conditions, and it affects between three and six percent of the global population.
 Rather than joint pain and inflammation, which affects people with arthritis, people with fibromyalgia struggle with pain in their soft tissue, or myofascial.

-If you suffer from fibromyalgia, probably the last thing you want to do when you are struggling with a painful flare-up is exercise.
-Consistent exercise is actually one of the best things you can do to manage your pain and reduce the intensity and frequency of future flare-ups.
+If you have fibromyalgia, probably the last thing you want to do when you are struggling with a painful flare-up is exercise.
+Regular exercise is one of the best things you can do to manage your pain and reduce the intensity and frequency of future flare-ups.

 Regular exercise can help improve the health of your muscles so that they can better withstand biochemical and physical stress.
 Exercise also can improve sleep, help you feel more energetic, and can reduce feelings of depression, stress, and anxiety that often accompany fibromyalgia and other chronic illnesses.
 It is also important to exercise regularly to control or reduce your weight and avoid putting additional strain on your muscles.